WSU-kduncan/3120-cicd-tylerireland/README-CI.md

  ## Part 2 - GitHub Actions & DockerHub

- 1. To create a repository in DockerHub, I:
+ 1. To create a repository in DockerHub, I
    * registered a free account
    * hit the 'repositories' tab at the top
    * selected 'create repository' at the top right